-Here’s how to lower your own student loans, while saving for your kids' college.
+Here are tips on how to begin lowering and paying student loans, while saving for your kids' college.

 The first step to eliminating any kind of debt is knowing how much you owe, to whom, and how much it costs to carry the balance.
 If you have Federal student loans (like Stafford, PLUS, and Perkins), you can find your account information for them, including the balance and interest rates, in the National Student Loan Data System.
 If you have private student loans, pull a copy of your free annual credit report to see private loan creditor information, and balance details.
 Create a list or master document to track each of your student loans, including how much you owe on each, the monthly minimum payment amount, loan terms, interest rate, and whether the rate is fixed or variable.

 If you have Federal student loans, research whether you may qualify for any types of modified repayment or debt forgiveness options.
 If you have private student loans, good credit, and steady income, you may qualify to refinance the loans for a lower interest rate.
 That could mean more of the money you pay towards your debt goes to the balance, rather than the interest rate charges.

 CommonBond, for instance, helps students and graduates find simpler, more affordable and more transparent ways to pay for higher education.